Table of Contents

 The Eye of Horus

-The Eye of Horus was seen as a protective symbol that warded of evil and brought in good fortune.
-As such, it was carried and kept close as an amulet.
-It’s one of the most popular of the ancient Egyptian symbols and is still commonly used on emblems, flags and logos in Egypt.
+The Eye of Horus served as a protective symbol, warding off evil and attracting good fortune.
+People carried and kept it close as an amulet.
+This ancient Egyptian symbol remains one of the most popular and is still commonly featured on emblems, flags, and logos in Egypt today.

-The symbol comes from the myth of a battle between Horus, the falcon-headed god, and his uncle Seth.
-Horus defeated his uncle but lost his eye in the process, as Seth had shattered it into six pieces.
-The eye was later reconstructed and healed by either the goddess Hathor or the god Thoth, depending on the myth, and became a precious hieroglyph for the ancient Egyptians.
+The symbol originates from the myth of a battle between Horus, the falcon-headed god, and his uncle Seth.
+After defeating Seth, Horus lost his eye when Seth shattered it into six pieces.
+Either the goddess Hathor or the god Thoth, depending on the version of the myth, reconstructed and healed the eye.
+This event transformed the eye into a significant hieroglyph for the ancient Egyptians.

-As the eye in the myth was shattered into six pieces, the hieroglyph was also comprised of six components.
-Each was given a metaphorical meaning for one of the human senses and each was assigned a numerical fraction value ranging from 1/2 to 1/64.
-Overall, the Eye of Horus symbolizes health and unity which has helped it remain a relevant and easily recognizable symbol even to this day.
+Since the myth describes the eye breaking into six pieces, the hieroglyph also consists of six components.
+Each component represents one of the human senses and corresponds to a numerical fraction value from 1/2 to 1/64.
+The Eye of Horus, symbolizing health and unity, remains a relevant and recognizable symbol even today.

 The Eye of Ra